ejaza007/Pygame-Algorithms-Visualizer/README.md

 * Radix Sort

 ## Usage
-The directory contains 3 separate files containing random numbers of varrying lengths:
+The directory contains 3 separate files containing random numbers of varrying lengths.
+Upon running the program, the user can select their desired file to choose the numbers from and their desired algorithm using letters on the keyboard.
+For simplicity's sake, I have only rendered 170 numbers on screen.
+When calculating the time, all of the numbers inside a chosen file are used.
+The sizes of the files are as follows:
   * Small   (10 numbers)
   * Medium  (10,000 numbers)
   * High    (1,000,000 numbers)
-Upon running the program, the user can select their desired file to choose the numbers from and their desired algorithm using letters on the keyboard.
-For simplicity's sake, I have only rendered 170 numbers on screen.
-When calculating the time, all of the numbers inside a chosen file are used.